Cruise ship pollution in the United States: Cruise ship efforts to reduce pollution

 Following the 2000 GAO report, twelve cruise ship companies that had violated pollution regulations implemented new environmental strategies during 2003 to 2008.
 Several cruise lines within this group and others who had not been cited for violations sought to ameliorate their pollution of marine waters.
 Some of these companies reduced their waste production by transferring over from single use plastic packaging to reusable plastic containers for food being prepared on board and cutlery being used on the pool decks.
 Princess Cruises and Royal Caribbean Cruise Line acknowledged the waste problem, and adopted reusable items to work towards a resolution.
 Recycling programs have also been implemented, and, because of the use of compactors on ships, plastics and aluminum are condensed and made easily recyclable upon ships return to port.
 The United States alone gains upward of 18,000 pounds of recycled goods from these practices.

 Some cruise lines have also taken it upon themselves to reduce air pollution, by using alternative, cleaner energy sources which has positive implications for marine waters as well.
-Shorepower (cold ironing), battery power, fuel cells, and liquified natural gas (LNG) are among sources that are being explored.
+Shorepower (cold ironing), battery power, fuel cells, and liquefied natural gas (LNG) are among sources that are being explored.
 Carnival Corporation is one example of a cruise liner that is currently pursuing cleaner energies.
 In 2016 Carnival announced that it had agreed to partner with Shell and utilize LNG to power its next two new ships.
 Liquefied natural gas, a fossil fuel, is a much cleaner source of energy than oil and also much less expensive, to the benefit of cruise companies.
 Transitioning away from oil will help cruise liners combat their problems with bilge pollution.
 Cruise ships efforts to reduce their waste, recycle, and find more renewable energies will help alleviate their current rate of pollution of marine waters.